GuySartorelli/stripecon-preview-beyond-docs/README.md

 ## TODO

 - set up previewable PDF templates
+  - set up advanced preview options
+    - set an ID for the `DataObject` which is being used to substitute variables
+    - select which out of several items on a page will be previewed?
   - have a list of clients with some pdfs that were already sent to them
     - when viewing the client edit form maybe have the pdfs in the preview panel (collapsed by default with no preview, but click on some button and js fires to open the panel showing the pdfs)
-- set up advanced preview options
-  - set an ID for the `DataObject` which is being used to substitute variables
-  - select which out of several items on a page will be previewed
 - see if you can preview `SiteConfig`
   - if so, see if there's some useful thing you can do here
 - see if you can have a preview panel in ModelAdmin at the gridfield level